 Port Wine Production

 The method to make the Port wine is the almost same though the centuries.
 Everything is done to keep the same flavour in the wine year by year.

 The harvest in valley Douro starts in September and is still hand-made to maintain the same quality as the past.
 Traditionally you would crush it with your feet.
 However it changed to modernise the techniques that imitate the maceration.
 The addition of brandy stops the fermentation of grapes, but increases the alcohol in the wine to finally go to the stage of conservation, to age the wine and gain an amber colour that only the Port wine has.

 Traditionally, Port wine is served at the end of the meal, with cheese, dried fruits and nuts to accompany.
 But each type of Port wine has its owns peculiarities:

 Red ports: since most of these are fruity, it is best to drink with cheese or chocolate desserts.

 Tawny Porto: rich and mellow with over 10 years or more.
-It is a wine wooded and with caramelized aromas, so the best way to enjoy it is with cheese and some desserts such as almond or apple pie.
+It is a wine with caramel and wood aromas, so the best way to enjoy it is with cheese and some desserts such as almond or apple pie.